Get insider access

 2. Best Value TV For Under $300

 The Roku 55R4A5R is a decent choice for those on a budget, as it's the best-value TV under $300.
-It doesn't have the bells and whistles of some higher-end models like the Hisense U6/U6K.
+It's similar overall to the Hisense A7N but lacks most of the features that TV has.
 Still, it's a decent entry-level TV, delivering surprisingly good picture quality in a dark room thanks to its okay contrast ratio and great black uniformity.
-It has decent reflection handling, so even though it doesn't get very bright in HDR, it's certainly good enough for a moderately lit room.
-The TV supports HDR10+, but it isn't nearly bright enough for it to matter.
-Unlike the more expensive TVs on the list, it doesn't have a local dimming feature to further improve its contrast, but that's the cost of going with a cheaper model.
+It has decent reflection handling and very good SDR brightness, so it easily overcomes glare in a moderately lit room.
+Unlike the Hisense, it doesn't support a wide color gamut, so colors in HDR content lack vibrancy and look a bit muted.
+It also has disappointing upscaling, so low-resolution content looks soft.

 See our review